 The nymphs (see the damselfly nymphs below) are aquatic, carnivorous and sluggish.
 They are slender, with 3 leaf-shaped tails, and are much better swimmers than the fatter dragonfly nymphs.

-Damselfly adults are smaller and more delicate than dragonflies, and they have weaker flight.
+Damselfly adults are smaller, slimmer and more delicate than dragonflies, with the adult head being wider than the thorax.
+They also have weaker flight.
+Their hind and fore wings are of similar size.
 Though their flight is weaker than dragonflies they are pretty strong fliers and eat other insects, especially mosquitoes, black flies and other small flies, that they catch on the wing.
 They have a row of stiff bristles on either side of their legs, so the three pairs form a basket to scoop flying prey.
 However because of the positioning of the front legs Odonata cannot walk or crawl.
 Damselfly flight speed has been recorded as 1.5 metres per second and 16 wing beats per second.
 Compare this with other insects.

 Females and males of the same species are often different colours, and younger adults are usually a paler colour than older ones.
 The beautiful colours of the adults fade after death.
 The venation of the wings is used in identification to species level, however there is disagreement between entomologists in naming the veins, so identification for a beginner is usually easiest using illustrations.